NPPC-UK/PlantReader/README.md

 ---On server:

 process_raw_image.sh
 Bash script that takes the path of a .NEF file as a command line parameter.
 Uses EXIF.py to extract the data from the raw file before using GIMP to process it and then deleting it once a PNG has been created.
+Uses the Python exifread library: https://pypi.python.org/pypi/ExifRead

 convert-raw-to-png.scm
 GIMP macro script to automate the processing of a raw image.
 Accepts the image path and cropping details as command line parameters.
 White balances the image, crops it and adjusts the brightness and contrast before saving the file as a PNG.